Long-range acoustic device: Czech Republic

 On June 26, 2015, Czech Special Forces Police may have deployed an LRAD 500X during anti-immigration and anti-Islam protests in Brno, the second largest city in the Czech Republic.

 Police in Prague used a vehicle-mounted LRAD on November 17, 2020, to repeatedly alert protesters on Wenceslas Square to follow COVID restrictions and wear masks.
 On that day, police supervised several rallies, meetings and demonstrations.
 Thousands of participants gathered at the largest protests in the Old Town Square.
 The police and a Prague City Hall representative used an LRAD to repeatedly call upon demonstrators to follow COVID public safety protocols and to comply with security measures.

 During a November 25, 2021 march from the center of Prague to the local soccer stadium for a Europa Conference League match, Prague police and regional Czech law enforcement officers utilized vehicle mounted LRADs to broadcast frequent warnings against the use of pyrotechnics by the large crowds.

-Prague police officers utilized a vehicle-mounted LRAD to issue more than 500 warnings to revelers not to set off pyrotechnics during downtown December 31, 2021 - January 1, 2022 New Year's Eve celebrations.
+During the New Year’s Eve celebrations in downtown Prague from December 31, 2021, to January 1, 2022, police officers used a vehicle-mounted LRAD to issue more than 500 warnings to people not to set off fireworks.

 A vehicle-mounted LRAD was deployed by police in Prague on March 11, 2023, to communicate to and warn away demonstrators from the National Museum.

 Greece

-Hellenic Police acquired two LRAD systems to be used at the Evros border.
+Hellenic Police acquired two LRAD systems to be used at the border of the European Union in the Evros region.
 These were tested after the March 2020 migrant crisis at the border, triggered by the Turkish government.
 They are to be used as a deterrent against illegal border entry, as a notification system, as well as to handle aggressive actions against the Hellenic Armed Forces.
+Commenting on reports of their use European Commission spokesperson Adalbert Jahnz stated that while member states get to decide on how they manage borders, “measures must be proportionate and respect fundamental rights, including asylum rights and the principle of non-refoulement".
+Since seeking consultation with the Greek government in 2021, no updates have been issued regarding their use.